xyxzfj/bigclick/README.md

 # bigclick

-Note: code not put here due to some copyright reasons.
+Note: code not put here due to some reasons.